microsoft/computervision-recipes/classification/FAQ.md

 ### How many images are required to train a model?
 This depends heavily on the complexity of the problem.
 For example, if the object-of-interest looks very different from image to image (viewing angle, lighting condition, etc) then more training images are required for the model to learn the appearance of the object.

-We have seen insances where using ~100 images for each class has given good results.
+We have seen instances where using ~100 images for each class has given good results.
 The best approach to finding the required training set size is to train the model with a small number of images and successively increase that number and observe the model accuracy improvements on a fixed test set.
 Once accuracy improvements stop changing (converges), more training images will not improve accuracy, and are not required.

 ### How to collect a large set of images?
 Collecting a sufficiently large number of annotated (labeled) images for training and testing can be difficult.
 For some problems, it may be possible to scrape additional images from the Internet.
 For example, we used  Bing Image Search results for the query "t-shirt striped".
 As expected, most images matched the query for striped t-shirts, and the few incorrect are easily identified and removed.